 These uncertainties make it challenging for our management to estimate our future business performance.
-However, we continue to actively monitor the impact of COVID-19 and related developments on our business.
+However, we intend to continue to actively monitor the impact of COVID-19 and related developments on our business and will update our practices accordingly, as we have done throughout the pandemic.